ValAnthonyB/6df553fa1bf9ed6f446cc8ecead801fb046389f7c8299e8128a7320debb91324_nyc_bike_demand_forecasting/README.md

 # NYC Daily Bike Demand Forecasting

 ## Project Overview
 [Citi Bike](https://citibikenyc.com/homepage) is a bike-sharing program in New York City, providing both classic pedal bikes and e-bikes for convenient, affordable, and fun transportation around the city.
 You can rent a bike using the Citi Bike app or the Lyft ride-hailing app.
 A rider can pick up a bike at one station and return it to any other station.
 The [Citi Bike NYC System Dataset](https://citibikenyc.com/system-data) contains trip records from the Citi Bike bicycle-sharing system in New York City.
 Each data point includes a unique trip identifier, trip duration, start and end times, station locations, the bike used, membership type, and many other fields.
 The dataset can be used for analyzing commuting patterns, bike usage, and urban mobility in New York City.

-I originally used this dataset late last year to learn new techniques in time series forecasting using gradient boosting models, while also studying MLOps best practices on the side.
-It is a good dataset for learning time series forecasting since it is a real-world dataset and Citi Bike regularly uploads new data on a monthly basis, so there is an opportunity to incorporate data drift methods and deploy it in the cloud.

-## How to Get the Data
-Citi Bike stores their historical trip data in an [S3 bucket](https://s3.amazonaws.com/tripdata/index.html).
-The data in `data/raw/` was previously processed from a past project of mine by aggregating the daily total rides from January 2023 to June 2024, which are stored in individual parquet files in the `data/raw/` directory.
-The aggregation code to do the aggregation is in `notebooks/1 Processing time series data.ipynb`.

-## Folder Structure
+The goal of this project is to train a model that predicts bike demand one week in advance.
+The data processing pipeline aggregates daily ride data to create a dataset containing each `ride_date` and `unique_rides` (the total number of rides for that date).

+The pipeline was dockerized to prevent dependency conflicts by packaging all necessary components into a single container.
+Running the image through Docker ensures the ML pipeline is fully portable across different systems.
+Another important component of this project is Airflow orchestration.
+Unlike cron scheduling which takes a lot of manual work to manage pipeline dependencies, Airflow automates relationships between pipelines through DAGs.
+Airflow also offers features such as automatic retries and failure alerts to ensure pipeline reliability, distributed execution through executors like Celery for scaling tasks across worker nodes, and event-based triggers that can initiate workflows when files arrive in an Amazon S3 bucket.

-The project uses a standard project folder structure:
+The project uses a standard project folder structure but with added directories for Docker-related files and Airflow DAGs and logs.

 ```
 .